yoondoong/preprocessors-workshop/README.md

 Now, you should have the base code for the game we are going to make!
 Some parts will be left out, marked by comments that say `TO-DO:` - you'll be filling in those lines of code as you move through this workshop.

-## Setting up Flow
-Instead of doing its own thing, Flow works on top of existing ecosystems.
-In our case, we'll have it work in conjunction with Babel, as Babel will take Flow code and strip out *type annotations*.

-We won't be doing too much with Flow other than setting it up (it works with vanilla JS, so integration with CoffeeScript would require messing with the output JS after compilation.)

 ## Getting started with CoffeeScript
 It's pretty easy to install CoffeeScript: `npm install -g coffee-script` will get you the latest edition.
 Run the command `coffee -v` to check your download.
 Good?
 Let's go!